This section will provide answers to common questions about our courses.

 When should students arrive and depart?

-Our Arrival Day is Sunday 06 August 2023.
-Our Departure Day is Sunday 03 September 2023.
+Our first Arrival Day is Sunday 07 July 2024.
+After that, our Arrival/Departure days are on certain SUNDAYS for the rest of the summer.
 You will find these dates shown on the Application Form.
-Contact our Travel Co-ordinator on +44 (0)1823 672388 or at firstname.lastname@example.org if you have any queries or require further information.
+Please check the start and end dates of your course very carefully.
+Please phone +44 (0)1823 672388 or contact us at email@example.com if you have any queries or require more information.

 How do students get to the school?

-We will meet students arriving at London Heathrow and Gatwick airports on Sunday 06 August 2023 between 06:00hrs and 17:00hrs and arrange free transport to our school.
-If you arrive at other times or different airports, we can arrange transport for you at an additional cost.
-If you are coming by road, please contact our Travel Co-ordinator for directions and make sure you come to the correct school.
-Please see our Travel Information sheet for further details.
+We will meet students arriving at London Heathrow and Gatwick airports on the first day of our published course dates between 06:00hrs and 17:00hrs and arrange free transport to the school.
+If you arrive at other times or different airports, we can arrange transport for you at additional cost.
+If you are coming by road, please contact our Travel Co-ordinator for directions.
+Please see our Travel Information sheet for more details.

 How many students are there in a class?

-The maximum class size is 16, but in the last few years the average class size has been around 12 to 13 students.
+The maximum class size is 16, but the average class size is usually around 12 to 13 students.
 For some lectures and workshops there will be larger groups.

 What is the staff-student ratio?